Pablo-Contreras-Rosado/windows-cleanup-BAT-script/README.md

 You must put the path between double quotes and with a Circumflex at the end.
 Example: "NewPath"^

 Below the list of paths you will also see a cd command to the Firefox directory followed by a series of delete commands.
-Firefox profile folders are named like "<random_characters>.default" and "<random_characters>.default-release", in order to delete them, we have to do some workarounds, we can not just add the paths to the list.
+Firefox profile folders (where cache is stored) are named like "<random_characters>.default" and "<random_characters>.default-release", in order to delete them, we have to do some workarounds, we can not just add the paths to the list.

 How to execute it?